Special Needs Financial Planning • Flat-Fee • Fiduciary

 Your attorneys, CPAs, trustees, and benefits counselors stay in their lanes.
 We make sure the work fits together.

-Why I built this: I earned the trail name “Legs” leading a group up to McAfee Knob in the pitch dark—a nod to staying strong, steady, and always moving forward.
-It made me realize that families managing their wealth are on a similar climb in the dark.
-They don’t just need someone to manage a portfolio; they need a guide who knows the trail.
+Why I built this: I earned the trail name “Legs” leading a group up to McAfee Knob in the pitch dark, a nod to staying strong, steady, and always moving forward.
+Families managing their wealth are on a similar climb in the dark, and they need a guide who knows the trail.
 I built Legs Financial to carry the heavy pack so you can enjoy the view.

 Legs Financial is a fee-only, flat-fee fiduciary specializing in special needs financial planning.
-We help families coordinate Special Needs Trusts, ABLE accounts, and benefits like SSI and Medicaid into a durable two-lifetime plan.
+We help families coordinate Special Needs Trusts, ABLE accounts, and benefits like SSI & Medicaid into a lasting two-lifetime plan.
 We also serve tax-focused retirement families with complex situations.
 Greensboro-based; serving the Triad, Triangle, and families nationwide.
 CFP® and ChSNC® credentials.

 Professional designations and memberships.
 Registration does not imply a certain level of skill or training.